mas-bandwidth/serialize/README.md

 **serialize** is a simple bitpacking serializer for C++.

-You can now write a bool with only one bit, or serialize integer values from [0,64] bits while taking up only that much space in the output buffer.
+Now you can easily write a bool with only one bit, or serialize any integer values from [0,64] bits while taking up only that many bits buffer.

-A template based serialization system is included so you can have a unified serialize function that performs both read and write.
+A template based serialization system is also included so you can have one serialize function that unifies read and write.

 # Author